-This data element will be utilized by the OPTN KPDPP system to ensure only those donors who have been evaluated or re-evaluated in the last year remain eligible to participate in OPTN KPDPP match runs.
 Furthermore, this data element will allow the OPTN KPDPP system to utilize the donor's most recent date of re-evaluation to determine the donor's next re-evaluation date.
 The impact of this required reporting on donor eligibility is expanded upon in the next section.

-Re-Evaluation Logistics, Timing, and Notification
+Donor Re-Evaluation Logistics, Timing, and Notification

 The Committee proposes a requirement for programs to re-evaluate their paired donors annually.
-The donor's re-evaluation date is based on the date of the donor's initial addition to the OPTN KPDPP system or the most recent reported date of re-evaluation, whichever is more recent.
-The OPTN KPD Workgroup determined that yearly follow up for paired donors is appropriate, given that these donors have been previously evaluated and cleared for donation, and so are generally in good health.
+The donor's re-evaluation date is based on the date of the donor's initial registration to the OPTN KPDPP system or the most recent reported date of re-evaluation, whichever is more recent.